Jahmile Addae: Graduate Assistant

 In 2007 Addae got into coaching, working as a graduate assistant for the Mountaineers.
 In 2008 and 2009 he worked as a graduate assistant for Michigan.

 Cincinnati

 In 2010 he joined the Bearcats staff as Cincinnati's director of player development.
 In 2011 he was given an on the field position as the team's running backs coach which he held until the end of the 2012 season.

 Arizona

 Addae coached for five years at Arizona, first serving as an analyst from 2013 to 2015 then coaching the defensive backs in 2016 and 2017.

 Minnesota

 In 2018 he worked as the defensive backs coach for Minnesota.

 West Virginia

 In 2019 he returned to his alma mater to coach the secondary.
-He was given the title of cornerback's coach in 2020.
+He was given the title of cornerbacks coach in 2020.

 Georgia

 In 2021, Addae was the defensive backs coach for Georgia.
 He was part of the staff that won the National Championship over Alabama.